 What is GUARD?

-Each semester, members of the Illinois fraternity and sorority community are invited to come together in a day-long seminar called GUARD.
+Each semester, members of the Illinois fraternity and sorority community are invited to come together in a facilitated workshop called GUARD.
 This interactive program educates students about creating a safe campus which values consent, supports survivors of sexual assault, and intervenes in potentially dangerous situations.

 What will the program be about?